 Find out more about the people who help peace officers conduct searches for documentary evidence under the control of attorneys, physicians, psychotherapists and clergy members.

-● Apply for an appointment to a State Bar committee or commission
+● Apply for an appointment to a State Bar committee

 Dozens of groups need volunteers to serve on committees that advise the State Bar on a variety of issues, including managing the fund that reimburses consumers for money because of an attorney’s theft, increasing access to justice in California and overseeing the distribution of legal aid grants.